nicorithner/chinese-menu-generator-be/README.md

 - name
 - user_id

-A menu belongs to an user
+A menu belongs to a user

 ### Recipe